-Treatment for itchiness of the vagina and vulva will depend on the cause.
-Home remedies may help, such as adding baking soda to a warm bath or applying natural yogurt or honey.
-However, it is usually best to contact a doctor for a complete treatment.
+Treatment for an itchy vagina and vulva will depend on the cause.
+Home remedies may help, such as adding baking soda or oatmeal to a warm bath, but it is usually best to contact a doctor for a complete treatment.

-Vulvovaginal itching can occur for a variety of reasons.
-Some home remedies may help relieve the itching, but they cannot heal the underlying cause.
+Vulvovaginal itching can occur for various reasons.
+Some home remedies may help relieve the itching but cannot heal the underlying cause.

-This article looks at the scientific evidence behind some common home remedies for vaginal and vulvar itching and describes when to contact a doctor.
+This article discusses the scientific evidence behind some common home remedies for vaginal and vulvar itching and when to contact a doctor.

 Irritants

 The most common cause of an itchy vulva is irritant contact dermatitis.
-This can occur due to:
+This can happen due to:

 - harsh soap and other products